 - Zoning.
 The parcel must be located in an RH-1, RH-1(D), or RH-1(S) zoning district.
 To determine the parcel's zoning, consult the Planning Information Map. - Pre-application Occupancy.
 The parcel must be owner-occupied or vacant for three (3) years prior to the application.
-A parcel is ineligible if it includes a housing unit occupied by tenants in the three (3) years prior to an application.
+A project is ineligible if the proposal includes the demolition or alteration of a housing unit occupied by tenants in the three (3) years prior to an application.
 Applicants will be required to provide proof of occupancy for three years prior to application, as described in the SB-9 project application forms. - Rental Pricing Controls.
 Parcels are ineligible if they include existing units subject to local rent control regulations.
 The following are typically not subject to rental pricing controls: single family homes, condominiums, ADUs permitted under the State program, and units built after 1979.
 Applicants will be required to provide unit count and building construction date of any existing buildings to determine eligibility.

-1 The legislative history and full text of the bill is available at https://leginfo.legislature.ca.gov/faces/billNavClient.yhtml?hill.id=202120220SB9
+1 The legislative history and full text of the bill is available at https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=202120220SB9